jeka-dev/jeka/docs/faq.md

 }
 ```

-### How can I generate Eclipse/Intellij without using Project plugin (JkPluginProject) ?
+### How can I generate Eclipse/Intellij without using ProjectJkBean ?

 Just make your _KBean_ class implements` implements `JkJavaIdeSupport`.